 The presence of combustible dust is a recognized hazard in many facilities.
-While most facilities are aware of the dangers and take steps to manage this hazard, the publication of the NFPA 652 standard in the USA has now brought combustible dust under regulatory control.
-This move has significance for those seeking to buy and install bulk solids conveyors for combustible dust applications.
+While most are aware of the dangers and take steps to manage them, publication of the National Fire Protection Association (NFPA) 652 standard in the USA has now brought combustible dust under regulatory control.
+The NFPA is also in the process of combining all combustible dust standards into one consolidated standard (NFPA 660 current planned name) in the near future.
+Here’s what you need to know.

 What is the NFPA Combustible Dust Standard?

-In October 2015, the National Fire Protection Association (NFPA) published the NFPA 652 document: Standard on the Fundamentals of Combustible Dust (2016 edition).
-In publishing the standard, the NFPA sought to address the lack of appreciation and understanding of combustible dust hazards in industry.
+In October 2015, NFPA published the 652 document: Standard on the Fundamentals of Combustible Dust (2019 is the current edition).
+In doing so, the NFPA sought to address the lack of appreciation and understanding of combustible dust hazards in industry.
 The NFPA 652 standard introduced a new term, Dust Hazard Analysis (DHA).
 DHA is aimed at facilities whose processes generate combustible dusts collected by simple dust collectors.

 How does NFPA 652 differ from Process Hazard Analysis?

-WithIn industries whose processes generate combustible dust, such as refining and chemical manufacturing, it has been common to conduct a Process Hazard Analysis (PHA) to analyze and manage the risk.
+Within industries whose processes generate combustible dust — such as refining and chemical manufacturing — it’s common to conduct a Process Hazard Analysis (PHA) to analyze and manage the risk.
 The NFPA 652 standard provides a detailed guide for conducting a hazard analysis on a dust collection system in its appendix.
 The standard also contains retroactive requirements for implementing a DHA.
-Currently, within the USA, existing systems are required to have a DHA, and the time limit to perform this analysis is three years from the date of issuance of the standard, October 2015.
+Within the USA, existing systems were required to perform a DHA by September 7, 2020.

 How does NFPA 652 differ from OSHA regulations?

-The term “Dust Hazard Analysis” in NFPA 652 can be distinguished from the more complex Process Hazard Analysis noted above that is required by the OSHA Process Safety Management (PSM) program for the chemical process industry.
+The term “Dust Hazard Analysis” in NFPA 652 can be distinguished from the more complex PHA, which is required by the OSHA Process Safety Management (PSM) program for the chemical process industry.
 NFPA 652 does not supplant existing OSHA regulations.
-The purpose of NFP 652 is provide personnel with a single source of information on the fundamentals of safely handling combustible dust and powders in an industrial setting.
+The purpose of NFPA 652 is to provide personnel with a single source of information on the fundamentals of safely handling combustible dust and powders in an industrial setting.

 How can companies use bulk solids conveyors to help manage the risk of combustible dust?